 For regions where spring occurs later, and the sunlight intensity takes some time to pick up, your Peonies may flower later as a result.
 Sun direction and exposure will also differ slightly per region.
 Check the changes in patterns using suncalc.org for information specific to your location.

 Peonies are native to colder areas of the northern hemisphere.
 Those growing Peonies in the south may find it slightly more challenging to get them to perform due to the differences in environmental conditions.

 In many southern hemisphere territories, sunlight is also more intense from early spring through late spring and summer closer to the equator, putting Peonies under heat stress and limiting potential flowering.
-While they do appreciate full sun, a full 8 hours in these areas may to too intense, especially in summer.
+While they do appreciate full sun, a full 8 hours in these areas may be too intense, especially in summer.

 Most Peonies will thrive under a full day of direct sun.
-But, that doesn’t mean those with a bit of shade can’t try growing these beautiful ornamentals.
+But that doesn’t mean those with a bit of shade can’t try growing these beautiful ornamentals.
 Bar deep shade, there is an option out there for every kind of gardener.